Quest of the Three Worlds

-Quest of the Three Worlds is a collection by Cordwainer Smith published in 1966.
+Quest of the Three Worlds is a collection of four stories by Cordwainer Smith published in 1966.
+The stories feature the character Casher O'Neill.

-Plot summary

-Quest of the Three Worlds is a set of four stories of the hero Casher O'Neill.

 Reception

-Dave Langford reviewed Quest of the Three Worlds for White Dwarf #99, and stated that "In their far-out, mystical way, these aren't the most accessible of Smith's many linked stories: a tasty sample, though."
+Dave Langford reviewed Quest of the Three Worlds for White Dwarf magazine (issue #99).
+He wrote that "In their far-out, mystical way, these aren't the most accessible of Smith's many linked stories: a tasty sample, though."